RandyGaul/cute_framework_project_template/README.md

 5. Create a folder called `build_folder`.
 This is where cmake will store your generated build files.
 6. Run this command: `cmake -A x64 -Bbuild_folder .`

 And that's it!
 Your build project has been generated.
 You can now build your game by using the build project inside of `build_folder`.
-If you generated for Visual Studio you `.sln` fill is in `build_folder`.
+If you generated for Visual Studio you `.sln` file is in `build_folder`.
 If you used XCode then your XCode project is in `build_folder`.

 ### Specific Build Systems